Paul Chowdhry: Influences

-He lists his influences as: "Richard Pryor, Eddie Murphy, George Carlin and Sam Kinnison.
+Chowdhry lists his influences as: "Richard Pryor, Eddie Murphy, George Carlin and Sam Kinison.
 Then Morecambe and Wise, Little and Large and Bruce Forsyth from the UK definitely inspired me to get into comedy."

 Personal life

-Chowdhry makes an effort to keep fit during touring, telling Coach Magazine: "I don't eat chapattis, even though I’m Indian" – and replacing them with higher-protein substitutes like bulgur wheat and quinoa.
-"If I only had ten minutes to work out, I’d do high-intensity abs training. ” alongside speaking about his battles with mental health in the New Statesman, "Mental health problems aren’t really discussed in the Asian community."
-Talking to the South China Morning Post, "People see you as an Asian comedian, whereas the other two guys coming to Hong Kong [Sean Meo and Michael McIntyre] aren't Asian comedians – they're just British.
+Chowdhry makes an effort to keep fit during touring, telling Coach Magazine: "I don't eat chapatis, even though I’m Indian" – and replacing them with higher-protein substitutes like bulgur wheat and quinoa.
+"If I only had ten minutes to work out, I’d do high-intensity abs training.”
+He has also spoken about his battles with mental health in the New Statesman: "Mental health problems aren’t really discussed in the Asian community."

+Talking to the South China Morning Post, he said, "People see you as an Asian comedian, whereas the other two guys coming to Hong Kong (Sean Meo and Michael McIntyre) aren't Asian comedians – they're just British.
 But they're not referred to as 'English white comedians'.
-'I'm British.
+I'm British.
 I was born in England.
 The fact that I'm Asian has very little to do with my stand-up, although it would have an influence for an obvious reason because of the way I'm perceived by certain people.
-So I play on the stereotypes and try to change them.'"
+So I play on the stereotypes and try to change them."

+Stand Up

+Chowdhry started his stand up career performing in pubs and clubs around London, often risking racial attacks.

+November 2001 saw him at Jongleurs Battersea and Brixton Comedy Club and, in April 2003, he was still performing in Brixton.

+2003 also saw him in Trinidad, where he was the first British act to perform at the Caribbean Comedy Festival.